Get Custom Training

 Example:

-Link completions and checks to start-on-time %, incident reports, and retake counts.
-Surface which lessons reduce delays and rework.
+Advanced analytics link training completions and compliance checks to metrics such as on‑time start percentage, incident reports, and the number of retakes.
+This highlights which lessons reduce delays and rework.

 Predicting Training Needs and Outcomes